U.S. Route 206: History

 US 206 was widened in Byram Township to six lanes.
 This construction follows a decade of controversy, including concerns that the widening would violate the Highlands Water Protection and Planning Act passed in 2004; an exemption to this act allowed the construction to proceed.
 The widening was done in order to eliminate backups on the previous two-lane stretch during rush hours.
 The project was slated to be finished in November 2013.

 NJDOT is planning on widening the route in Hillsborough to four lanes and adding a concrete median from Doctors Way to Brown Avenue, where the four lane highway south of the Raritan River ends.
 This will replace the railroad overpass that is primarily blocking the widening project.
 The first half, from Doctors Way to Valley Road, was to start in the middle of 2020 and was anticipated to be completed by late 2022.
 The second half, from Valley Road to Brown Avenue was to take place in 2022 and take two years to complete.
+In reality, however, the project has taken much longer than expected.

+Rather than starting in the middle of 2020, the project's start was moved to March 2021, likely due to the Coronavirus pandemic.
+After this, the expected completion date remained in late 2024, until the first phase of the project was paused in April 2023 by the NJDOT due to safety concerns regarding the project's contractor.
+Because of this, the project would be stopped for around a year until the former mayor of Hillsborough, Robert Britting, announced that new contractor had been hired and construction would resume, with a new estimated completion date of Fall 2026.
+As of Summer 2026, phase 1 of the project has not been completed and is estimated to finish now in Spring 2027.